CamDavidsonPilon/PasswordAnalysis/README.md

 From the docs:

     Create and learn a  multinomial Markov model

+    MultinomialMM( encoding=None )

     Input:
-        encoding: a EncodingScheme class that will process the data prior to fitting.
+        encoding (optional): a EncodingScheme class that will process the data prior to fitting.
 If no scheme is given, and the data is inputed without encoding, a default encoding will be used (all unique binning).